SammyObeezy/SammyObeezy/README.md

 # 👋 Hi there!
 Welcome to my GitHub!
-I'm a Software Developer
+I'm a Software Engineer

 🌍  I'm based in Nairobi, Kenya
 🧠  I'm currently learning Progressive Web Apps (PWAs), combining the best of web and native apps with features like offline access and fast load times.